BCDevOps/developer-experience/docs/post-outage-checklist.md

 ## Outage Recovery

-Once the platform is back up, the benefit of having such a resilient application (because you followed all the advice from the Preventative Medicine section!) is that there's a high chance everything will quickly recover on its own.
+Once the platform is back up, the benefit of having such a resilient application (see our Resiliency Checklist for details!) is that there's a high chance everything will quickly recover on its own.
 However, there are a few things that should be additionally checked to make sure everything is working as expected once the outage is over.

 ### Pods